Identification of Service Needs

 600.20 Completing the DDPAS-6

-- Provide the name of the PAS Agency, as well as the individual's name and social security number.
+- Provide the name of the ISC agency, as well as the individual's name and social security number.

 - Day Program-Other (Specify: Senior Citizens' Program) - Daily to maintain social skills and motor abilities.